Patient engagement used to end with a simple reminder text. Now, it's about keeping them…

 Patients have drastically changed their expectations in healthcare.
-They now demand the same level of convenience, personalization, and quality we receive from a major retail or hospitality brand.
-Hence, healthcare providers are beginning to rely heavily on technologies like self-service portals, electronic check-ins, automated schedulers, and AI-driven virtual agents to address these growing patient expectations.
+They now demand the same level of convenience and personalization they receive from a major retail or hospitality brand.
+That shift is pushing providers to lean on self-service portals and digital check-ins.
+They’re also using automated schedulers and AI-powered virtual agents to keep up with patient expectations.

 Considering how patients readily switch providers, healthcare facilities will always see benefits in retention, outcomes, and financial performance by prioritizing patient experiences.
 Those that do not face a competitive disadvantage.